Report a Safety Concern

 HMIS or HMIG labels may be used on workplace containers.
 Click here to learn more.

 NFPA labels may be used on workplace containers.
 Click here to learn more.

 You should be aware that the three labeling systems used on campus have been designed for different audiences.
 As such, the way hazards are communicated differs slightly from system to system.

-They differ in layout — NFPA uses four diamonds, HMIG uses vertically stacked bars.
-GHS uses red bordered pictograms and signal words to convey hazards.
-HMIS and NFPA differ in interpretation of the fourth, white field (special handling in the NFPA system; protective equipment in the HMIS system).
+They differ in layout — NFPA uses four diamonds, and HMIG uses vertically stacked bars.
+GHS uses red-bordered pictograms and signal words to convey hazards.
+HMIS and NFPA differ in the interpretation of the fourth, white field (special handling in the NFPA system; protective equipment in the HMIS system).

 Possibly the most significant difference, however, has to do with the intended audience for each of the systems.

 The GHS system has been implemented to standardize the communication of hazard information internationally.
 Its implementation is driven by both commercial and safety considerations.
 As familiarity grows with this labeling system it may supplant the other systems of labeling for workplace labeling.

 The HMIS (or HMIG) was devised as a tool to comply with the OHSA Hazard Communication Standard, and employees who must handle hazardous chemicals in the workplace are the intended audience.
 The format of the labels is intended to quickly convey the relevant hazards and necessary handling precautions.